danog/MadelineProtoDocs/docs/docs/UPDATES.md

 ## (Not recommended) getUpdates

-Useful when consuming MadelineProto updates through an API, **absolutely not recommended when directly writing MadelineProto bots**.
+Only useful when consuming MadelineProto updates through an API, **absolutely not recommended when directly writing MadelineProto bots**.

 `getUpdates` will **greatly slow down your bot** if used directly inside of PHP code.